Tree-based methods for length-biased survival data: Tree-based methods for LBRC data

-where $\w := (w_1,...,w_n)$ is a vector of non-negative integer-valued case weights having nonzero elements when the corresponding observations are elements of the node and zero otherwise, $g_j : \mathcal{X}_j \rightarrow \mR^{p_j}$ is a nonrandom transformation of covariate $X_j$, and $h : \cY \times \cY^n \rightarrow \mR^q$ is the influence function and depends on the responses $(\Y_1,...,\Y_n)$ in a permutation-symmetric way.
-Then the permutation-based test of the global null hypothesis of independence is performed on univariate test statistics which consists of standardized \(T_j(\cD_n,\w)\) using the conditional expectation $\mu_j$ and covariance $\Sigma_j$ \parencite{strasser1999asymptotic}.
+where $\w:= (w_1,...,w_n)$ is a vector of non-negative integer-valued case weights having nonzero elements when the corresponding observations are elements of the node and zero otherwise, $g_j: \mathcal{X}_j \rightarrow \mR^{p_j}$ is a nonrandom transformation of covariate $X_j$, and $h: \cY \times \cY^n \rightarrow \mR^q$ is the influence function and depends on the responses $(\Y_1,...,\Y_n)$ in a permutation-symmetric way.
+Then the permutation-based test of the global null hypothesis of independence is performed on univariate test statistics, which consist of standardized \(T_j(\cD_n,\w)\) using the conditional expectation $\mu_j$ and covariance $\Sigma_j$ \parencite{strasser1999asymptotic}.

-For right-censored data, the log-rank score is typically used for the influence function \parencite{hothorn2006unbiased}.
-For LTRC data, an extended log-rank score of \textcite{pan1998rank} is applicable \parencite{fu2017survival}.
-Given the \(i\)th response variable \(\Y_i =(Z_i, A_i, \delta_i)\), the influence function is defined as
+The log-rank score is typically used as the influence function for right-censored data \parencite{hothorn2006unbiased}, and \textcite{fu2017survival} adopted the extended log-rank score of \textcite{pan1998rank} for the LTRC setting.